winstonchiong/decisionlabucsf.github.io/_posts/2020-01-28-weill-neuroethics.md

 image: news_2020-01-28_weill-neuroethics.jpg
 caption: Neurogenetics & Parenthood Panel&#58; Stephan Sanders, Jennifer Doudna, Hank Greely & Laurie Zoloth, moderated by Winston Chiong
 ---
-We were very pleased to host the
+We were very pleased to help host the
 [UCSF Weill Neuroethics Symposium](https://weill.ucsf.edu/neuroethics-symposium){:target="\_blank"}, part of the Weill Neurosciences Symposium Series.
 Given the potential of new advances to change the lives of patients with neurologic and psychiatric illness,